jimpouwels/game-engine/README.md

 # Intro
 This is my attempt to build a simple game engine.
 The game engine is equipped with:

-- game-loop handling (incl. fps management)
+- game-loop handling (incl. fps management and timing)
 - drawing sprites
   - size
   - angle